This post may contain affiliate links. Full disclosures here.

-Hello mama, I’m glad you’re here and are interested in getting some sweet tips and ideas on how to bond with your baby without breastfeeding.
+Hello mama, I’m glad you’re here and are interested in getting some sweet tips and ideas on how to bond with baby when nursing isn’t an option.

 Nursing at the breast is a remarkable and intimate experience you can have with your baby, there is nothing else quite like it.